According to my friend The Rev. Canon Richard Tanner, being a "Christian" means being,

 "Committed to the work of Christ" and

-Other people suggest equally useful definitions, such as "Becoming a Christian encompasses God's initiative to call, equip, and send us."
+Other people suggest equally applicable definitions, such as "Becoming a Christian encompasses God's initiative to call, equip, and send us."
 But at the same time, being a Christian requires our response and hence a further definition,

 to join the Body of Christ

 to engage in the work of Christ."

 When these three elements combine in a person, we expect spiritual maturity.
 The Christian life involves all three aspects.
 A good definition of "Christian" is essential for those who lay great stress on individual response and personal commitment to Jesus Christ as Savior and Lord.✞

 Being a Christian means, first of all, to be

 Third, being a Christian means being "people orientated."
 Christians need to seek to reach others to share the Good News with them in every way possible.
 We are encouraged to strive for spiritual maturity.
 We need to eat solid food rather than just drinking milk.
 In Hebrews 5.13-14, the writer explains, "Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil."
 Saint Paul adds that everything a mature Christian does should be out of love.
 In Philippians 1.15-16a, he writes, "It is true that some preach Christ out of envy and rivalry, but others out of goodwill.
 The latter do so out of love."✞